 While he once harboured dreams of becoming a full-time musician, Paul starting out as a photographer and eventually evolved into film with the arrival of cinematic DSLRs.
 Paul may have put his musical dreams on pause, but his musical understanding still plays a big part in his process.
 That’s what gives Byun a deep awareness of the structure of music and sound which allows him to manipulate emotions masterfully and create edits with added dimension.

-“My specialty is in creating vibrant, fast paced, edits with talking heads.”
+“My speciality is in creating vibrant, fast-paced, edits with talking heads.”
 Says Byun.
 “People often say my edits are “punchy”.